etokheim/frontend-nanodegree-mobile-portfolio/README.md

 # Udacity
-This repository is my solution to a project from Udacity's frontend nanodegree course.
+This repository is my solution to a project from Udacity's frontend developer nanodegree program.

 ## Download
 When downloading you should append the --recursive command to ```bash $ clone [url] ``` in order to include the required submodule.